carpentries/workshop-template/CUSTOMIZATION.md

 *   `etherpad` is the URL for the Etherpad for your workshop.
 If you are not using an Etherpad, you can delete this line.

 * `eventbrite` is the multi-digit Eventbrite registration key.
-If you are using Eventbrite, the admins will set this key for you.
-If you are using something else for registration, you may delete this line.
+If you are using Eventbrite, the Software Carpentry administraotrs will give this to you.
+If you are using something else, you may delete this line.
 Note: this value must be given as a string in double quotes, rather than as a number.

 ## Home Page: Schedule, Syllabus, and Setup